-Our 2021 season will begin Monday, July 24, 2023-Sunday, August 6, 2023, please watch our Facebook and/or website for the latest updates.
+Our 2023 season will begin Monday, July 24, 2023-Sunday, August 6, 2023, please watch our Facebook and/or website for the latest updates.
 We planted our sunflowers hoping that they will be in peak bloom for the event.
 Since sunflower growing is at the mercy of the weather, the exact time of peak bloom is unpredictable and may be earlier or later than our estimated event dates.
 Please check the Sunflower Status on our website and on our Facebook page before your visit.
 (920-923-1715).
 The peak bloom lasts for about two weeks.

 “Sunflowers Taking Flight” hours are 11:00 am to Dusk. (no lights in the sunflower field) Kelley Country Creamery ice cream hours may be different, please check before visit.

 Parking is available at the Kelley Country Creamery and the overflow fields next to the Creamery.

 Guests are NOT allowed to pick or cut the sunflowers.
 Only our trained volunteers are allowed to pick the bouquets of the sunflowers.
 Bouquets are available for a suggested donation of $10 under the tent.

 Bouquets are available at our Sunflower Shack.
 Suggested $10 cash donation for a bouquet of 5 sunflowers, 100% of the donations will go to the Old Glory Honor Flight.
 We have friendly volunteers that will select as many bouquets as you’d like and put them in a bag for you.
 Sunflower bouquets are available on a first come first serve basis, subject to availability.
 We do not accept reservations or hold sunflower bouquets.

 We plant the seeds and let Mother Nature do the rest.
 On some occasions we may run out of cut flowers.
 Our army of volunteers can only cut so many and on occasion we do run out.
 You can always check our social media for the most current information.